KmolYuan/Pyslvs-UI/docs/environment.md

 #### Ubuntu

 Use shell command to build as [AppImage].
+Because of it is more suitable with PyQt module than [PyInstaller].

-After following operation, the executable file is in `out` folder.
+After following operation, the executable file is in a folder named `out`.

 Make command: